PythonAndGoCommunity/GoHomework/README.md

-# NonRelDB-server
+# NonRelDB
-Server for redis like db on golang.
+Redis like db on golang.